Chapter 9 - Living Under the Hollywood Sign

 I remember at one point swimming out to one of the rafts in the middle of the lake and just lying back looking at the sky.
 To be back in this place after so many years and yet still have some things the same, was truly a mystery of how the universe moves sometimes.

 Joyce took the lead and grounded Sevrin for a lengthy period of time.
-No TV, no phone with her friends.
+No TV, no phone calls with her friends.
 Pretty restricted.
 Sevrin of course thought it was unfair, but I remember saying in a very calm voice, "hey.. you got caught, it’s not the end of the world."
 Sevrin left us and went back to her side of the house.
 Later I was walking by her room and heard her on the phone.
-This was a half hour after she had been restricted.
+This was just a half hour after she had been told no phone.
 I came to door and she just smirked at me like, "try to stop me" she seem to imply.

 Sevrin was gone for two days as I remember, but as I came home on the third day from work I realized she was back in the house.
 I asked Joyce if she had laid down the conditions for returning and she said no, she was just glad she was home.